chenyu-zheng/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
     ├── Listbooks.js # Renders a page of users' book shelves.
-    ├── SearchBooks.js # Renders a page for searching books, and adding to users' shelves.
+    ├── SearchBooks.js # Renders a page for searching books and adding to users' shelves.
     ├── BooksGrid.js # Renders a list of books.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg